 When it comes to lubrication, there are three different types referred to as regimes: boundary, mixed and full film.
 Boundary lubrication exists where there are frequent starts and stops, and also where shock-loading conditions are present.

 For example, some oils contain additives – such as extreme pressure (EP) or anti-wear (AW) – to help protect surfaces in case full films cannot be recognized due to load, speed or other factors.
-Essentially, these EP and/or AW additives adhere to the metal surfaces to form a “sacrificial layer that protects the metal from wear” (Cash, “What is Lubrication?”).
+These EP and/or AW additives adhere to the metal surfaces to form a “sacrificial layer that protects the metal from wear” (Cash, “What is Lubrication?”).

 Full-film lubrication exists in two forms: hydrodynamic and elastohydrodynamic.
 Hydrodynamic lubrication (HL) occurs when two surfaces in sliding motion are fully separated by a film of fluid.
 Elastohydrodynamic lubrication (EHL) is very similar to HL but occurs when the surfaces are in a rolling motion (relative to each other).
 EHL gets its name from the film’s property of elastically deforming the rolling surface to lubricate it, and the film layer in EHL conditions is much thinner than that of HL.
 This results in greater pressure on the film.